 - Phone: (703) 658-3875

-- Note: While Fairfax County records public records initiated by the Board of Supervisors, committees, commissions, authorities and agencies from 1870 to the present, most such records are retained for only a short time.
-Persons engaged in historical or genealogical research should contact the Virginia Room, Fairfax City Regional Library for expert assistance.
+- Note: While Fairfax County records public records initiated by the Board of Supervisors, committees, commissions, authorities, and agencies from 1870 to the present, most such records are retained for only a short.
+Therefore, persons engaged in historical or genealogical research should contact the Virginia Room at the City of Fairfax City Regional Library for expert assistance.

 Fairfax County Circuit Court

 - Types of Records: Land records; Marriage records; Probate records, Marriage info (1742 to mid-1800s); marriage records (1860s to 1957); birth and death info (1700s, 1800s); birth and death records (1912-1917); deed books (1742-1944); will books (1742-1948); tax records (1853-1920); court minute books (1749-1903); other early court files, pension records, war records, etc.

 Arlington County Public Library - The Virginia Room

 1015 North Quincy Street